 10 PCDP extended technical support to the Unit for Accelerated Development of Papua and West Papua (UP4B) of the Office of the President of the Republic of Indonesia.
 The project’s activities included assessment of health and education services in UP4B’s three target locations and development of a computer-based application for participatory development planning and monitoring.
 The project also supported the preparation of an exit strategy for UP4B, the publication of a booklet on development agencies and donors programmes and projects, and the formulation of standard operating procedure (SOP) for donor coordination.

+4 Implementation arrangements

+The PCDP project is implemented using the National Implementation Modality (NIM) arrangement with BAPPENAS, provincial and district BAPPEDAs, BPMs, CSOs and communities acting as project implementing partners.
+A Project Board guides the project’s overall direction, and a project organizational setup manages its operations.
+The project’s organizational structure includes a Project Management Unit (PMU) based in Jakarta and one Provincial PMU each located in Jayapura and Monakwari.
+A Project Manager leads the PMU in Jakarta, and Heads of BAPPEDAs of Papua and West Papua lead the respective Provincial PMUs.
+Factors that affected project implementation included high turnover of project and government staff, frequent changes of persons occupying the Project Manager’s position, and the initial location of the Project Manager’s office in Jakarta.
+More active engagement of district level government functionaries would have improved operational efficiency and strengthened the sustainability of the project’s results.

 11 Financial Progress: The project spent an amount of approximately US$5.51 million on the production of Outputs 1,2, and 4 and project management during the period 2011 up to 2013.
 The major share, or 42 per cent, of this amount was spent on the production of Output-2, which includes disbursement of a sum of around US$0.53 million to 37 CSOs in the form of small grants.
 Disbursements of the grants were effected through BPMs.

-12 Around 20 per cent of the project’s total expenditures were incurred on project management costs.
-The concerns of the project’s donors over this apportionment in use of resources led to the commissioning of a joint project financial review, which consequently resulted in adjustments to resource allocations for project management costs.
-The flow of funds for project implementation from the project’s donors to UNDP was generally smooth.
-The flow of funds from BPMs to CSOs was, however, erratic, more often than not caused by delays, which were in turn caused by compliance issues.

-13 Effectiveness of Project results: PCDP promoted the development and implementation of MDG and HD based planning at provincial, district, and village levels.
-The project initiated the establishment of Data Forums at provincial level and in its pilot districts, and supported the process of their accreditation by regional regulations.
-The services offered by these Forums are instrumental in producing data for the development of Regional Medium Term Development Plans (RPJMDs) and the formulation of development planning instruments such as HD Reports, MDG Reports, Gender-Based HD Reports and Gender Mainstreaming Actions Plans.

-14 PCDP has contributed to the improvement of local development planning mechanisms by incorporating Human Development, MDG as well as Gender indicators and targets in ongoing and upcoming provincial Medium Term Regional Development Plans (Papua RPJMD 2013-2017 and West Papua RPJMD 2012-16).
-Government officials find HD, MDG and Gender indicators useful in establishing and monitoring RPJMD achievement targets.
-The project supported the formulation of Provincial Gender Mainstreaming Action Plans based on which all SKPDs (Regional Government Work Units) are now directed to employ Gender Responsive Budgeting (GRB) in their planning and budgeting exercises.

-15 PCDP provided expertise to help improve delivery systems for health and education services in selected communities.
-The project developed and piloted integrated service delivery models for basic health and early childhood education services.
-The aim of integration was to synergize the delivery of services provided by the Early Childhood Education programme (PAUD) with the delivery of services offered by the Integrated Services Posts (POSYANDU) programme by convening them in one location.

-16 PCDP provided technical support to UP4B to develop and implement mechanisms for local government agencies to administer and coordinate accelerated development.
-Provincial and District Government Agencies found the planning and monitoring applications useful in formulating and monitoring accelerated plans.
-They are, however, skeptical of UP4B’s interventions, believing them to be imposed, top-down national government edicts.
+12 The project expended around 20 per cent of its budget on project management costs, a rate which is within the 15-20/25 range of international project management good practice.